code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 - `--without-tags=WITHOUT_TAGS`: exclude any run with one of specified tags (separated by commas)
 - `--create-xml`: create xml from study (current directory has to be a study)
+- `--slurm-batch-size=SIZE`: submit batch of cases (number is SIZE) using slurm.
+  Cases are sorted by number of processors and level of dependency.
+- `--slurm-batch-wtime=M` specify the wall time limit in hours in slurm batch mode (3 hours by default)

 Examples
 --------